tumblr/colossus/docs/quickstart.md

 everything here is per-worker and hence single-threaded, there are no issues with many request handlers using the same redis client.

-This gives us service that conceptually looks like:
+This gives us a service that conceptually looks like:

 ![redis]({{site.baseurl}}/img/redis.png)